vuepress-theme-hope/vuepress-theme-hope/docs/sitemap2/src/guide.md

 ## Output Location

-You can also control the output link through the `sitemapFilename` option of the plugin, the link is relative to dest folder.
-Default value is `sitemap.xml`.
+You can also control the output link through the `sitemapFilename` option of the plugin, the link is relative to doutput directory.
+By default the plugin will use `sitemap.xml`.

 ## Change Frequency